1031-Systems/1031_Delivery/docs/Help.md

 of points copied from a single channel into one or more selected channels as new points within those channels.
 Users may Paste a single channel into one or more selected channels, replacing all data within those channels except name and port number.
 When Pasting, the user will be given choice between Pasting or Inserting the copied channel.
-If Insert At is selected, the channel will be inserted at the selected channel with a modified name and the port number cleared if they are already present in the animation.
+If Insert is selected, the channel will be inserted at the selected channel with a modified name and the port number cleared if they are already present in the animation.
 If multiple channels have been Cut or Copied, they may only be inserted at the current selection.
 Note that Insert always Inserts and does not give the option of overwriting the current content of a channel.
 Otherwise, it behaves like Paste.

+The editing features also support copying channels from one animation file to another either within a single instance of Hauntimator or between multiple instances of Hauntimator.

 A note on selection.
 To select a channel, the user clicks on the area to the left of the main data display window in a manner similar to Excel when selecting an entire row.
 The user may